 I will be writing more about the basic steps of self-publishing in a future article.

-Sally-Anne Watson Kane has recorded, scribed, edited and compiled several publications of oral histories, and has been producing transcripts and publications for over 20 years.
+Sally-Anne Watson Kane has recorded, scribed, edited and compiled several publications of oral histories, and has been producing transcripts and publications since 1996.
 She established On Time Typing scribing and editing services in 2002 and continues to provide audio transcription, scribing and editing services across Australia.